TheolZacharopoulos/Fugazi-QL-QLS/Fugazi/README.md

 ## Unit Tests

-For the tests we use the JUnit4 framework.
+For the tests we use the *JUnit4 framework*.

 ## IDE